 Athletic directors were concerned about the cost of providing medical personnel for all sports.
 "There were two factors.
-One was the financial piece, because nobody is offering any funding, just saying, ‘This is what you need to do,’" Brown said.

 Additionally, Brown said there is a finite number of athletic trainers available for hire in Vermont.
 "Some of the more obscure areas would have difficulty," he said.

 Additionally, school athletic officials did not want game officials to be in a position where they had to determine if a student athlete could return to a game after a head injury.

 "We all agree that the concussion course that coaches are now required to take would probably be good for officials to take just to educate everybody about some of the signs.
 But, the concern of the ADs was that we didn’t feel that the officials should be put in a position to make a decision," Brown said.
 "Officials are supposed to remain neutral and not get involved in those types of decisions."